Gorilla trekking ranks top and is a highlight for any visit to Uganda.

-Visitors are encouraged to hire porters as a way of giving back to the communities adjacent to the park.
-Porters are trained people from the communities and your act of hiring them will have contributed to the peaceful existence of the park and the neighbouring communities.
+Also visitors are encouraged to hire porters as a way of giving back to the communities adjacent to the park.
+Porters are trained people from the communities and your act of hiring them will have contributed to the peaceful existence of the park and the neighboring communities.
 These are some of the people who would view the forest as a source of their livelihood if they do not benefit from the tourism activities.
-They eventually become a threat to the lives of the Gorillas as they encroach upon their habitat.
+They eventually become a threat to the lives of the Gorillas when they encroach upon their habitat for survival.

-No Individual Tracking.
 There is nothing like individual tracking.
-Any visitors to a particular Gorilla family are accompanied by armed park rangers and a head guide who help you to locate your Gorilla family.
+Any visitors to a particular Gorilla family are accompanied by armed park rangers and a head guide who help you to locate a particular family.
 You will be safe with the rangers incase you bump into wild Gorillas and other wild animals like the elephants and buffaloes.
 Usually they shoot in the air to scare these animals away.
 During your search for the Gorillas, your guide will be sharing with you a lot of information about them and the park at large.
 Feel free to interact with him/her.

 Gorillas do not follow designated paths or trails as they wander in the forest, these are wild animals that only mind their usual business of gathering tree leaves, shoots, roots, fruits and socialising.
 At some points, it is these rangers that create paths for the trackers by cutting the vegetation with the sickles and machetes.
 The forest is so thick with dense vegetation which makes it difficult to penetrate even on foot.
 It surely lives by its name, ‘IMPENETRABLE FOREST’